mindee/tawazi/README.md

 ```

-* You can even tag a specific call of an ExecNode
+You can even tag a specific call of an ExecNode:
 ```Python
 @xn
 def stub_xn(i):